-I (printed name) agree to abide by tobacco/electronic cigarette requirements as stated above.
-I understand these products are not permitted in the educational environment while in class or during clinical rotations.
+I (printed name) agree to abide by tobacco/electrocigarette requirements as stated above.
+I understand these products are not permitted in the environment while in class or during clinical rotations.

-Signature
+Signature Date

-Program Director
+Program Director Date

 Effective May 2015, Reviewed 1/19